Belated Income Tax Return Filing for AY 2024–2025

-The time for filing a revised or belated income tax return (ITR) will conclude on December 31, now that 2022 is coming to an end and 2023 will begin in roughly a week.
-You can therefore fix the situation by filing a late or revised ITR by December 31, 2022, if you were unable to file your income tax return by July 1, 2022, or if you already filed the ITR but made a mistake.
+The time for filing a revised or belated income tax return (ITR) will conclude on December 31, now that 2024 is coming to an end, and 2025 will begin in roughly a week.
+You can, therefore, fix the situation by filing a late or revised ITR by December 31, 2024, if you were unable to file your income tax return by July 1, 2024, or if you already filed the ITR but made a mistake.

-The assessment year 2022–2023’s original deadline for filing income tax returns was July 31; this year, the deadline was not extended.
+The assessment year 2024–2025’s original deadline for filing income tax returns was July 31; this year, the deadline was not extended.
 On the original final day for submitting ITRs, July 31, a record 72.42 lakh forms were submitted, bringing the total to 5.83 crore, which is about the same as last year.
-ITR filing started out slowly, but as the deadline drew near, it increased up.
+ITR filing started out slowly, but as the deadline drew near, it increased.

 Belated income tax return